★ 4.9 · 4,000+ verified orders · 75 photo reviews

 The chasen and its ceramic holder work as a pair

 The bamboo whisk arrives protected in a plastic tube, carved with the fine springy tines that create matcha's signature microfoam.
 Bamboo is a natural fiber, though, and it dries in whatever position you leave it.
 That is why the set includes a matching 7.5 cm ceramic holder: after rinsing, the whisk rests head-down over the rounded dome, air circulates through the tines, and they dry in their open bloom shape instead of curling inward.
-The supplier's own line is that this one habit is what extends a whisk's working life, and our testing agrees.
+The simple claim is that this one habit is what extends a whisk's working life, and our testing agrees.
 We wrote a full page on the holder and its Japanese name, the kuse naoshi, in our chasen holder guide.

 Sieve, teaspoon, and chashaku: the preparation trio